stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ***

-## Configure your Python Application
+## Create a Client

-Create a Stormpath [Client](/python/product-guide#Client) using your `apiKey.properties` file.
-The `Client` instance is what communicates with Stormpath.
-For example:
+The first step to working with Stormpath is creating a Stormpath [Client](/python/product-guide#Client) using your `apiKey.properties` file.
+The `Client` instance is where all Stormpath interaction happens.

     from os.path import expanduser
     from stormpath.client import Client